AmirAfsharrad/AmirAfsharrad.github.io/index.md

 Here are my <a href="Amirhossein Afsharrad CV.pdf" download>CV</a> and
 <a href="Amirhossein Afsharrad Transcript.pdf" download>transcript.</a>

-Also feel free to send contact me on afsharrad.a@gmail.com.
+Also feel free to contact me on afsharrad.a@gmail.com.